jeepee12/AirTransitServer--E2E-Encrypted-Chat/README.md

 # AirTransitAPI--E2E-Encrypted-Chat
-End-to-End Encrypted Chat API, university project.
+An End-to-End Encrypted Chat API for a university project.
 When running, the app can be accessible to `http://*:5000`.

 Ex. :